 Our friends from Frederick came to town on a rainy Saturday for a day of touristing.
 The sky was spitting rain but we didn’t let that stop us from engaging on a self guided monument tour.
 Our tour led us to the Sculpture Garden where we took in the larger than life outdoor art and enormous fountain.
-By this point, the dreary weather was getting to us so we headed inside the National Gallery of Art – East Building to continue our contemporary art adventure.
+By this point, the dreary weather was getting to us.
+So, we headed inside the National Gallery of Art – East Building to continue our contemporary art adventure.

-The National Gallery of Art – East Building is not to be confused with the National Gallery of Art next door.
+The National Gallery of Art – East Buildings should not to be confused with the National Gallery of Art next door.
 The main building (we went there with Museum Hack) is home to a wide range of American and European art while the East Building is home to contemporary art.
 Neither building is part of the Smithsonian but they do share space on the National Mall with some of the other Smithsonian museums.

 So, What’s Cool to See in the National Gallery of Art – East Building?